Introduction to Nordplus Adult

 The programme should be a catalyst for the development of the sector through grants for mobility, establishment of networks and project collaboration.
 It is crucial that a project involves organisations with knowledge, expertise and experience that can be of mutual benefit in the partnership.

-The programme supports initiatives that improve the quality of the training, meet new learner needs or test new organisational forms or teaching methods.
-In practice, the programme is open to a wide range of themes, topics and subject areas.
-Most importantly, each partnership should be based on the current challenges and needs that educators face in their work.
+The programme supports initiatives that improve the quality of adult education and learning, meet new learner needs or test new organisational forms and teaching methods.
+In practice, the programme is open to a wide range of themes and subject areas.
+Most importantly, each partnership should be based on the current challenges and needs that adult education institutions and organisations face in their daily work.